dataiku/dataiku-contrib/census-us/Readme.md

 # HOW TO USE IT :

+### This plugins requires to perform some actions in the data_dir/tmp using the Python os library.
+If this is not allowed the plugin won't work.
 ### Please, create a code-env for this plugin this will keep your libraries up to date.

 ## 0/ INTRO